nrb171/aospre-gui/docs/instructions.md

 - The orange network with blue nodes is the network of paths that the algorithm has built ([E3a](./images/flight-planning-3.png)).
 The size of the nodes is inversely proportional to the quality of the leg.
 - The red contours ([E3b](./images/flight-planning-3.png)) are the regions of high quality legs where the algorithm is more likely to sample points.
 These will shift throughout the training process as the network learns the environment.
 - The blue paths ([E3c](./images/flight-planning-3.png)) are the paths that the algorithm has deemed high quality.
 You can select a path by clicking on it, and the program will highlight the path in green.
 You may stop the training at any time and pick a path.

 #### Saving the path and exporting to the main GUI
 - After you have selected a path, press [Finalize Path (E4)](./images/flight-planning-3.png) to finalize the path and press [Done/Exit (E5)](./images/flight-planning-3.png) to export the path to the main GUI.
 These buttons will turn green when you can press them.
     - Note: the path may dissapear after pressing 'Finalize Path'.
-This is normal, since the path object has been moved to a buffer before being moved to the main GUI.
+This is normal, since the path object has been moved to a buffer before being moved to the main GUI axes.
 - As before, you may edit this path manually or interactively by pressing [Edit path (C4)](./images/flight-planning-1.png) in the main GUI after exporting the path.

 ## Adding background motion to the flight planning/target acquisitions.